mmistakes/so-simple-theme/development/index.md

   <span class="note">(on GitHub)</span>

-There is a top-level list that is in the process of being moved over to the issue tracker
+There is a top-level list that is in the process of being moved over to the issue tracker.

 * [To-Do List Wiki](https://github.com/stan-dev/stan/wiki/To-Do-List)
   <span class="note">(on GitHub)</span>